Shaiza-10000/RNA-Seq-Reference-Based-Analysis-Workflow/README.md

 ---
 ## What We Did

-We took raw RNA-Seq reads from 7 *Drosophila* samples (4 untreated, 3 *Pasilla*-depleted) and ran them through a full pipeline: quality control → mapping → read counting → differential expression analysis.
+We took raw RNA-Seq reads from 7 *Drosophila* samples (4 untreated, 3 *Pasilla*-depleted) and ran them through a full pipeline: quality control → mapping → read counting → differential expression analysis → functional enrinchment of DE genes.

 **Samples used:**